Powerful statistical inference for nested data using sufficient summary statistics: Discussion

 \subsection{Resampling and surrogate-data approaches}

 While the variances of the effect size measures discussed here can be derived analytically, this may not be the case in general.
-However, given sufficient data, the variance of the observed effect $\hat{\theta}$ can always be estimated through resampling procedures such as the bootstrap or the jackknife \cite{efron1982jackknife}.
-Assuming an approximately normal distribution for $\hat{\theta}$, the inverse-variance-weighting approach can hence be applied.
+However, given sufficient data, the variance of the observed effect $\hat{\theta}$ can always be estimated through resampling procedures such as the bootstrap or the jackknife \citep{efron1982jackknife}.
+Assuming an approximately normal distribution for $\hat{\theta}$, the inverse-variance-weighting approach can be applied.

-For some types of data such as time series, the subject-level i.i.d. assumption underlying most statistical procedures discussed here is violated.
+For some types of data such as time series, the subject-level i.i.d. assumption underlying most statistical procedures discussed here is, however, violated.
 For such dependent samples, the variance of an observed effect $\hat{\theta}$ -- be it analytically derived or obtained through a resampling procedure under the i.i.d. assumption -- is underestimated.
 This problem can be addressed through sophisticated resampling techniques which accommodate dependent data structure.
 A detailed describtion of these techniques can be found, for example, in \cite{Kreiss2011,Lahiri2013}.

 For some types of analysis questions, it is not straightforward to determine the expected effect under the null hypothesis $\theta_0$.
-A potential remedy to this problem is the method of surrogate data, which was originally introduced in the context of identifying nonlinearity in time series \cite{theilersurro} and is increasingly often applied to functional neuroimaging data in order to test for brain interactions (see \cite{haufe2016simulation} for a discussion).
+A potential remedy to this problem is the method of surrogate data.
 Surrogate data are artificial data that are generated by manipulating the original data in a way such that all crucial properties (including the dependency structure of the samples) are maintained except for the effect that is measured by $\theta$.
 As such, surrogate data can provide an empirical distribution for $\hat{\theta}$ under the null hypothesis.
 This may be used to derive subject-level p-values, which can be subjected to Stouffer's method to test for population effects under the fixed-effect model.
+Originally introduced in the context of identifying nonlinearity in time series \citep{theilersurro}, variants of this approach are increasingly often applied to test for interactions between neural time series \citep[e.g.,][]{honey2012slow,haufe2016simulation,Haufe_Elucidating2017}.